-2. Reduce hospital rates and charges for hospital care; (One of three causes of increasing premiums)
+3. Reduce hospital rates and charges for hospital care; (One of three causes of increasing premiums)

-5. Prohibit separate pools between Employer sponsored insurance and private pay insurance.
+5. Prohibit separate pools between employer sponsored insurance and private pay insurance.
+(This will increase risk sharing and reduce prices)

-5. Fund and utilize the “risk Corridor” or “cost sharing”of the ACA.
+6. Fund and utilize the “risk corridor” or “cost sharing”of the ACA.
 (One of the three causes of increasing premiums)

 7. Require the disclosure of the contractual prices between the insurance companies and service providers.
+(This will increase true choice, create competition, and reduce costs)

 8. Allow insurance companies to sell across state lines, as long as the policy is compliant with the ACA and the market state’s requirements.(This will increase competition)

 See Below for a More Detailed Explanation:

 2. Bring down the cost of prescription drugs by either the Federal Government negotiating prices, imposing the pricing negotiated for the VA and/or medicare, capping profits, capping amount that can be charged for drugs, requiring that they can not charge more then they charge for the same drug in other countries, or any combination thereof.
 Also permit the importation of prescription drugs.
-(This will spur competition.
-Using an argument form the right.)
+(This will spur competition, using an argument form the right.)
 The drug companies must be reigned in and markups on drugs controlled.
 This will also spur innovation for new drugs which has been stagnant for some time.
 The five largest pharmaceutical companies spent about 5.2 billion dollars on advertising in 2015.
 That is an indication of the excess money we pay for prescription drugs.
 That is more then they spent on research and development.
 Drug prices contribute a large amount to the cost of health insurance and the cost of medicare.